KaufmanDeveloper/labyrinth-game/Story/Prologue/Prologue-1.md

 Grant: It looks like we're coming up to a fork.
 Do you want to go left or right?

 Narrator: I thought it was important to get Grant's head straight.
 A soldier who's afraid to die doesn't fight with the same focus as someone who's made peace with themself.
-I wasn't sure which way to go.
+I looked to the left and saw a path that had metal walls.
+To the right was a path with just the rocky tunnel walls similar to all that led up to this point.
 I guess either decision was as good as the other.

 _Choose left or right_